The MySQL server can operate in different SQL modes, and can apply

 from automatically creating new users if it would otherwise do

-so, unless a nonempty password also is specified.
+so, unless authentication information is specified.
+The

 affects handling of